thatsOven/sorting-visualizer/README.md

 - `sortingVisualizer.write(array: list, i: int, val)`;
 - `sortingVisualizer.swap(array: list, a: int, b: int)`.
 ## Manual highlights
-The visualizer provides two methods for manual highlighting:
+The visualizer provides four methods for manual highlighting:
 - `sortingVisualizer.highlight(index: int, aux: bool = False)`: highlights the given index;
 - `sortingVisualizer.multiHighlight(indices: list[int], aux: bool = False)`: highlights a list of indices.
+- `sortingVisualizer.highlightAdvanced(index: HighlightInfo)`: highlights a `HighlightInfo` object;
+- `sortingVisualizer.multiHighlightAdvanced(indices: list[HighlightInfo])`: highlights a list of `HighlightInfo` objects.

+An `HighlightInfo` object contains more information for each highlight.
+Internally, the visualizer also generates those when calling the non-advanced variants of highlights.
+They are composed like this:
+`record HighlightInfo(index: int, aux: list[Value] | None = None, color: tuple[int, int, int] | None = None);`
 ## Working with auxiliary arrays
 To create a new array, the visualizer provides  `sortingVisualizer.createValueArray(length: int) -> list[Value]`, which is pre-filled with already configured `Value`s.
 To select an auxiliary array for visualization, `sortingVisualizer.setAux(array: list)` can be used, and `sortingVisualizer.resetAux()` can be used to remove it.
 The visualizer though, can only display one auxiliary array at a time.
 For this reason, it provides other two methods:
 - `sortingVisualizer.setInvisibleArray(array: list[Value])`: disables all highlights from the given array.
 Basically, sets all the `Value`'s indices to `None`;